-Andani.Africa, in partnership with the University of Johannesburg, undertook the Futures and Beyond Forum: Creativity and 4IR Research Project and Forum.
+Andani.Africa, in partnership with the University of Johannesburg, has published a report on the findings of the Futures and Beyond research work which included an overview of existing literature from across the board as well as the Futures and Beyond Forum: Creativity and 4IR Research Project and Forum.
 The Forum was held in conjunction with the University of Johannesburg and was held online on 16 and 17 March 2021.
 It brought together leading minds in the area of the 4th Industrial Revolution (4IR) and the Creative Industries in Africa.
-Looking to move beyond the buzzwords and vague phrases, through panels, workshops and events, the Forum began an africa-centric conversation on the role of creative industries in the continent’s future.
+Looking to move beyond the buzzwords and vague phrases, through panels, workshops and events, the Forum began an Africa-centric conversation on the role of creative industries in the continent’s future.

 Andani.Africa has undertaken research to map the potential for the arts within the Fourth Industrial Revolution, but also to begin to understand how the creative industries will be impacted by the inevitable technological changes.
 The Covid pandemic already began to give the industry a taste of these changes, with the sector being heavily impacted by the lockdowns as theatres, music venues and cinemas remained closed until level one, and large-scale events such as festivals remaining no-go’s for much of the public.
 According to the South African Cultural Observatory, “90% of the live music industry lost income due to COVID-19 and 25% indicated that they would not be able to continue with any elements of their business under lockdown” by November 2020.
 The creative sector has had to innovate, moving to online formats and seeking alternative revenue strategies through digital platforms.